 Unearned revenue arises when assets are recognized before revenue recognition criteria have been satisfied and is recorded as a liability until revenue is both measurable and the District is eligible to realize the revenue.
-Unearned revenues are reported as advanced tax collections and advanced fee collections on the Government-Wide Statement of Net Position and Governmental Fund Balance Sheet.
+Unearned revenues reported on the Governmental Fund balance Sheet are for billings or receivables not collected during the fiscal year or within 60 days subsequent to year-end.